-A brand-new add-ons system (unfortunately only available on the iPad version at the moment) allows interoperability between Documents and Readdle’s other apps.
+New Features A brand-new add-ons system (unfortunately only available on the iPad version at the moment) allows interoperability between Documents and Readdle’s other apps.
 As an example, you could open an image in Documents, pass it to PDF Converter Pro, wait for a second while PDF Converter works its magic, then automatically pass the PDF file back to Documents, which stores it with your other files.

 The add-on system doesn’t just promote using other apps, though.
 It can also be used to unlock new features inside the Documents app.
 Installing Readdle’s PDF Expert 5 will automatically add additional PDF editing features to the PDF viewer in Documents without even needing to open an external app.
 These extra features include things such as adding a signature and freehand drawing.

 Other smaller additions have also been made to the file manager.
 Like in OS X’s Finder, you can now apply colored labels to files stored in the app.